the MAC:

 Now the cool/good news...

-It may end up being more because there are built-in budgeting strategies.
+It may end up being more because I have used non-traditional budgeting strategies.

 I've over calculated situations, not accounting for group discounts, and that some items will be amortized over a number of cohorts.